Start planning your trip

 14. Ryoma-dori

-The route is named after Sakamoto Ryoma, a popular figure in Japanese history and one of the heroes that contributed to the revolution that took place in the late Edo Period.
+The route is named after Sakamoto Ryoma, a popular figure in Japanese history and one of the heroes who contributed to the revolution that took place in the late Edo Period.

 Ryoma, along with his colleagues, often walked this route, and the citizens of Nagasaki started to call it Ryoma-dori.
 A statue is set along the route, where many visitors stop by to take photographs.